UoB-HPC/ipu-hpc-cookbook/skeleton-program/README.md

     engine.run(programIds["copy_to_host"]); // Copy from IPU
 ```

-You can see this reflected in the Execution trace view
-of the PopVision Graph Analyser tool:

-![A screenshot from PopVision Graph Analyser showing the execution trace of the Skeleton program on 1 IPUs][skeleton-program-trace]

-[skeleton-program-trace]: ./skeleton-execution-trace.png "Execution trace from the Skeleton program"

 ## Step 9: Capture debug and profile info
 ```C++
 auto serializeGraph(const Graph &graph) {